kcybulski/prosody-modules/mod_delay/README.markdown

 This module adds "Delayed Delivery"-tags to every message stanza passing the server containing the current time on that server.

-This adds accurate message timings even when the message is delayed by slow networks on the receiving client or by any event.
+This makes remote clients aware of when Prosody received this message, which could be different from the time at which the client actually sent it.

 Compatibility
 =============